okaythen11/okaythen11.github.io/_pages/about.md

 But how do they function?
 Diffusion models utilize 2 main principles the forward diffsuion and the backward diffusion during the forward diffusion we continusoulsy add uniformly distributed noise over T timesteps to our training image x0 till there is only noise left at xT.
 In the backwards diffusion we try to revert this whole process by substractiong noise from in T uniformly timesteps, here we try to achieve the same noise level as our corresponding point in time xt from the forward diffusion.
 This is supposed to teach the model how to denoise images or rather noise to create and image.
-![illustration forward and backward diffusion process](/images/DiffusionProcessTraining.png)
+![illustration forward and backward diffusion process](/images/DiffusionProcessTraining.png) Forward and backward diffusion
 ![inference diffusion](/images/inference%20diffusion.png)
+Inference (only forward diffusion)